Demon Hunter (band): 2010s

 In July 2012, the band toured for the album along with Bleeding Through, Cancer Bats, and The Plot in You.
 Not long after, they also announced a tour in the countries of Brazil, Argentina, and Colombia in South America.
 The band was part of a tour called "Another Year Another Tour", their first tour of 2013, alongside headline act In Flames, as well two other bands, All Shall Perish, and Battlecross.

-Demon Hunter began releasing teaser posts on January 30, 2014, related to Extremist, which was released on March 18, 2014.
+Demon Hunter began releasing teaser posts on January 30, 2014, related to seventh full-length album Extremist, which was released on March 18, 2014.
 Demon Hunter released the album's first single, "Artificial Light", on their YouTube account February 13, 2014, and also released websites to pre-order their new album.
 "The Last One Alive", and "I Will Fail You" were eventually released as promotional singles shortly after.
 Extremist debuted at No. 16 on the Billboard 200 selling approximately 18,000 copies in the first week of release.
 This is the band's highest chart debut, being 20 steps higher than their highly regarded previous effort, True Defiance which debuted at No. 36.

-In August 2014, the band went on a brief tour with Alternative metal band, Red, and the more Alternative rock band, Veridia.
+In August 2014, the band went on a brief tour with Red and Veridia.

-The band's first and only concert for 2015 was at Uprise Festival in Shippensburg, Pennsylvania.
+The band's first and only concert in 2015 was at Uprise Festival in Shippensburg, Pennsylvania.

 Demon Hunter officially released their eighth studio album, Outlive, on Solid State Records on March 31, 2017.
 In December 2016, they released the first single for Outlive: "Cold Winter Sun".
 On February 15, 2017, they announced that a music video for their second single "Died In My Sleep" would be released.

-On December 3, 2018, they announced two albums—War and Peace—were scheduled to be released in March 2019.
+On December 3, 2018, the band announced two albums—War and Peace—were scheduled to be released in March 2019.
 Demon Hunter released both albums on March 1, 2019.
 On March 16, 2019, the two albums made it into top 5 of the Billboard Christian Albums with War in the second place and Peace in the third place.